Josh Allen Injury Update: Buffalo Bills Quarterback Knocked Out Against Patriots

 The Bills confirmed after the injury that Allen was being evaluated for a head injury.

 After being attended to by the team’s medical staff, Allen went to the sidelines to be evaluated for a concussion.
-David J. Chao, the former team doctor for the Los Angeles Chargers who know gives live analysis of injuries on Twitter, said that he believes Allen’s return is unlikely.
+David J. Chao, the former team doctor for the Los Angeles Chargers who know gives live analysis of injuries on Twitter, said that Allen’s return would be unlikely.

-Allen jogged to the locker room shortly after going to the sidelines, raising his arms to the crowd and drawing a cheer from Bills fans.
-He is expected to be given a full concussion evaluation.
+Allen jogged to the locker room shortly after going to the sidelines for his evaluation, raising his arms to the crowd and drawing a cheer from Bills fans.
+He was expected to be given a full concussion evaluation.

 Allen was relieved by backup Matt Barkley, who converted the third down and moved the Bills into the red zone before the team failed to convert a fourth down inside the 5-yard line.
+Barkley later tried to rally the Bills and led a drive into Patriots territory, but the Patriots intercepted a deflected pass with less than two minutes remaining to seal the game.

 Josh Allen had struggled in the game leading up to the injury, throwing three interceptions while completing just 13 of 28 passes for 153 yards.
 Allen did lead the Bills on a scoring drive just after halftime, capping it off with a 1-yard plunge over the top of the line for a touchdown.